Chart Color Schemes

 AreaSearch assessment of residential development activity positions Forrestfield - Wattle Grove among the top 25% of areas assessed nationwide

-With around 315 people moving for each dwelling approval, Forrestfield - Wattle Grove displays a developing market.
-By 2041, the area is projected to grow by 2,198 residents.
-If current development rates continue, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.
+Recent construction consisted predominantly of standalone homes (95.0%) and townhouses/apartments (5.0%), maintaining the area's low-density character.
+With around 315 people per dwelling approval, Forrestfield-Wattle Grove indicates a developing market.
+By 2041, it is projected to grow by 2,198 residents.
+At current development rates, new housing supply should meet demand comfortably, benefiting buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development